wints/documentation/ingredients/sdk_links/custom_redirects.md

 {% section android_url %}
 ## Android Play Store override - $android_url

+When a user doesn't have your app and clicks a link on Android, by default the user is taken to the [Play Store or Custom URL](/domains/configuring_the_dashboard/android/#play-store-or-custom-url) that you specified on the Dashboard.
+If you want to specify a different destination on a per-link basis, include a value for the `$android_url`.

 <!---    iOS -->
 {% if page.ios %}

-When a user doesn't have your app and clicks a link on Android, by default the user is taken to the [TODO] [Play Store or Custom URL]() that you specified on the Dashboard.
-If you want to specify a different destination on a per-link basis, include a value for $android_url.

 {% highlight objc %}
 [[Branch getInstance] getShortURLWithParams:@{@"$android_url": @"http://myawesomesite.com/android-app-landing-page"} andCallback:^(NSString *url, NSError *error) {